Passio/passio.github.io/API/Log/cnrl.md

 `{"filter": {"cardId": {"!=": ["",null]}}}`
 Will return only records where the CardId is not null and not empty

+You can also filter on multiple items.
+For example:
+`{"filter": {"cardId": {"!=": ["",null]}, "created" : {"from" : "2023-02-22 18:28:00"}}}`
+Will return records with a CardId and was created after 6:28pm on Feb 22.
+Note the seconds are populated.
+That is important.

 ### Sample dataset
 ```
 [